SOLUTIONS / BUSINESS NEEDReal-time visibility

 Know where your product is, how it got there, and what’s happening to it right now.

 What is real-time visibility?

 The impressive researchers at Gartner define real-time visibility as the ability to provide commercial customers (and consumers) with real-time insights into their orders and shipments once they have left the supplier’s warehouse.
-In the Transparent Path platform, those insights include location, temperature, humidity, light, tilt, shock and other environmental conditions.
+In the Transparent Path platform, those insights include location, temperature, humidity, light, shock over time.